CMU-17-356/cmu-17-356-final-project-s23-explife/README.md

   `expo start`

-* Either press "w" to start the web version or scan the QR code on the Expo Go mobile application to run it there
+* Either press "w" to start the web version or scan the QR code on the Expo Go mobile application to run it there.